MonashProteomics/MaSpeQC/README.md

 ## Configuration
 Before using MaSpeQC, it is necessary to fill in a configuration form.
-The configuration process is triggered automatically during Windows installation and can be initiated manually as shown above for Linux and MacOS.
+The configuration process is triggered automatically during Windows installation and can be initiated manually as shown above for Linux.
 The following inputs are required to configure the system:

 - #### INSTRUMENTS : The LC-MS/MS instruments the system will monitor.
 	- _Instrument Name_ (Unique, No Spaces)